hiulit/kaleistyleguide/README.md

 Well...
 If you want to pimp your experience and leverage [sass.js](https://github.com/medialize/sass.js) and [Prism](http://prismjs.com/), please ensure you use a real browser **IE 10+**.
 If not, you can still use plain, old boring CSS.
+Or try using [Less](http://lesscss.org/).

 Not tested on Opera.